bGZo/vault/pages/notes-philosophy.md

 Considered working business, the part of working should not be open-source, they deserved a private repository.

-Then you should take care avoiding the [wrong second brain](1198-wrong-second-brain), because notes should not be your trash inbox, which always make your system growing up, with high entropy increases, until they being a black hole.
+Then you should take care avoiding the [[1198-wrong-second-brain|wrong second brain]], because notes should not be your trash inbox, which always make your system growing up, with high entropy increases, until they being a black hole.

 So dealing problem with project is the main subject for this notes, which should have a certain deadline.